How a stranger’s kindness during WWII helped give us the Big Bang theory

 Barnet’s granddaughter Sydney Neuwirth, a retired artist in Princeton, New Jersey, grew up in one of the apartment’s her grandfather built above his paint shop.
 As she sifted through a binder of photos, letters, and newspaper clippings chronicling her grandparents’ lives, Neuwirth felt a deep connection to her grandfather and the family he helped spare.
 “He knew what it was like to be turned down, turned away,” Neuwirth says.
 “This was his way of helping.
 He always wanted to help.”
 As she reads about the war currently raging in Ukraine—and the resulting refugee crisis, Europe’s largest since World War II—she finds even more perspective.

 Nearly eight decades after Barnet signed the affidavit, his family took David Penzias up on his request to get together.
-While Arno couldn’t join because of his declining health, his brother and nephew traveled to New Jersey for brunch at Barnet’s grandson’s home.
+While Arno couldn’t join because of his declining health, his brother and nephew travelled to New Jersey for brunch at Barnet’s grandson’s home.
 Over a hearty spread of bagels, lox, and whitefish, the families shared documents and memories.
 David handed out copies of a recent photograph of his father and uncle with their direct descendants.
-As the Yudins studied the gray-haired patriarchs surrounded by their five grown children and ten grandkids, David said: “None of these people would exist today without Barnet Yudin.”
+As the Yudins studied the grey-haired patriarchs surrounded by their five grown children and ten grandkids, David said: “None of these people would exist today without Barnet Yudin.”
 Struck by the enormity of what Barnet’s quiet act enabled, a new friendship was born.